cuongduc91/Docker-ELK-Filebeat/README.md

 ## Filebeat
 * In the file filebeat.yml, there are codes for reading .log files and instant docker inputs
 * The docker inputs are live-running containers except running ELK containers since they have been supported by Kibana
+* The filebeat.autodiscover mode can identify all running containers
 ## ELK

 Ports used for config. :